kolotaev/vakt/README.md

 #### Policies

-##### Policy creation
+#### JSON

-Policies do support from/to JSON conversion.
+All Policies, Requests, and Rules can be JSON-serialized and deserialized.

-All you need is just run:
+For example, for a Policy all you need is just run:
 ```python
 policy = DefaultPolicy.from_json(json_encoded_policy)